 Reservations are made by contacting the caretaker by phone or email.
 Slovenians are quite fluent in English, so don’t worry about anything getting lost in translation.
-And for an even easier ride, or hike, you can opt for a lovely hut-to-hike experience package like that suits your needs.
+And for an even easier ride or hike, you can opt for a lovely hut-to-hike experience package that suits your needs.

 As the phrase implies, hut-to-hut hiking involves exploring the mountains in stages by walking from one hut to another.
 It’s as traditional as the huts themselves.

-If you have solid level of fitness of hiking and you would like to add some climbing spice to your tour, then you should definitely try Triglav tour.
-On this tour you will visit symbol of Slovenia!
+If you have a solid level of fitness in hiking and you would like to add some climbing spice to your tour, then you should definitely try the Triglav tour.
+On this tour, you will visit the symbol of Slovenia!

 Day 1 will kick off at the beautiful glacial Lake Bohinj.
 Then it’s up through the changing landscape, past woods and pastures, and into the mountains.
 Approximately 5 hours of moderate hiking will take us to the first mountain hut.
 A 10-minute walk from the hut there’s a spring of excellent drinking water

 After a good night’s sleep, we’ll continue our journey through the Triglav Lakes Valley, stopping off at serine lakes on the way.
-The rout carries on past the highest peaks op the Slovenian Julian Alps, over the Komna Plateau to our next mountain hut sleepover.
+The route carries on past the highest peaks of the Slovenian Julian Alps, over the Komna Plateau to our next mountain hut sleepover.